Catori/catori_core-rs/README.md

 LHS=>RHS

 ### Sum/Concatenation Type
 The Sum type is the addition or concatenation of two paths.
-We will use the standard addition "operator" to define a Sum Type relationship between two existing types:
+We will use the standard addition "operator"(+) to define a Sum Type relationship between two existing types:

 Summation can be viewed as linearly laying out two paths along the same dimension.